apache/flink/docs/content/docs/deployment/elastic_scaling.md

   The only supported deployment options are [Standalone in Application Mode]({{< ref "docs/deployment/resource-providers/standalone/overview" >}}#application-mode) ([described](#getting-started) on this page), [Docker in Application Mode]({{< ref "docs/deployment/resource-providers/standalone/docker" >}}#application-mode-on-docker) and [Standalone Kubernetes Application Cluster]({{< ref "docs/deployment/resource-providers/standalone/kubernetes" >}}#deploy-application-cluster).
 - **Streaming jobs only**: The first version of Reactive Mode runs with streaming jobs only.
 When submitting a batch job, then the default scheduler will be used.
 - **No support for [local recovery]({{< ref "docs/ops/state/large_state_tuning">}}#task-local-recovery)**: Local recovery is a feature that schedules tasks to machines so that the state on that machine gets re-used if possible.
 The lack of this feature means that Reactive Mode will always need to download the entire state from the checkpoint storage.
 - **No support for local failover**: Local failover means that the scheduler is able to restart parts ("regions" in Flink's internals) of a failed job, instead of the entire job.
-This limitation impacts only recovery time of embarrassingly parallel jobs -- Flink's default scheduler can restart failed parts, while Reactive Mode will restart the entire job.
+This limitation impacts only recovery time of embarrassingly parallel jobs: Flink's default scheduler can restart failed parts, while Reactive Mode will restart the entire job.
 - **Limited integration with Flink's Web UI**: Reactive Mode allows that a job's parallelism can change over its lifetime.
-The web UI only shows the current parallelism of a job, not the historic evolution of the job.
+The web UI only shows the current parallelism the job.